cloro

 PlaywrightDIY frameworkBuild yourselfBuild yourselfDIY stealth pluginsFree + your time

 There are two ChatGPTs.
-There’s the API (what developers use), and there’s the web interface (what 900M people use).
-They are not the same — and only the web interface gives you search citations, shopping cards, brand recommendations, Custom GPTs, and the behavior that actually matters for AI SEO.
+There’s the API that developers use, and the web interface that 900M people use.
+They are not the same.
+Only the web interface gives you search citations, shopping cards, brand recommendations, and Custom GPTs — the behavior that matters for AI SEO.

 How we tested